 Therefore, make sure that your backlink tool allows a sufficient number of individual queries and a correspondingly large number of websites that can be analyzed.
 Think carefully about how extensive your backlink analyses will be and how frequently you will perform them.
 This also depends on the nature of your business.
 While agencies, which usually work for several customers, tend to need an unlimited number of analyzable domains, significantly fewer queries are sufficient for operators of individual websites.

-In order to provide accurate data for performing backlink analyses, tool providers update their backlink databases on a regular basis.
+To provide accurate data for performing backlink analyses, tool providers update their backlink databases regularly.
 The frequency of the update cycles varies significantly.
 They range from daily updates to weekly updates.
 Some providers do not provide any information at all about the frequency of the database updates they perform.

-As a rule of thumb, the more frequently updates are carried out, the more up-to-date the database.
+As a rule of thumb, the more frequent updates are carried out, the more up-to-date the database.
 And this also increases the quality of the results you receive when performing backlink analysis.

 Domain or URL evaluation